Are you or someone you know a victim of sexual discrimination, harassment or violence?

 If you choose to report that you are the victim of sexual harassment, sexual violence, domestic violence, dating violence or stalking, we will provide you with a written explanation of your rights and outline relevant options available to you.
 We will also provide you with access or a referral to various resources and services including counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and student financial aid, among others available, both on and off campus.

-The University recognizes that students who have been using alcohol or other drugs or who have violated University COVID policies may be hesitant to report incidents of sexual misconduct due to the fear of potential consequences for their own conduct.
-Therefore, a student who reports in good faith that they witnessed or were the victim of sexual misconduct will generally not face disciplinary charges for being under the influence of alcohol or other drugs or for violating COVID policies at the time of the incident.
-If a student has engaged in particularly egregious or repeated behaviors (e.g., intentionally leaving isolation/quarantine housing and exposing others in violation of the University’s COVID policies), the University may consider taking further disciplinary action.
+The University recognizes that students who have been using alcohol or other drugs may be hesitant to report incidents of sexual misconduct due to the fear of potential consequences for their own conduct.
+Therefore, a student who reports in good faith that they witnessed or were the victim of sexual misconduct will generally not face disciplinary charges for being under the influence of alcohol or other drugs.
+If a student has engaged in particularly egregious or repeated behaviors, the University may consider taking further disciplinary action.

 Do I receive support if I don’t file a formal report?